-The good news is that you don't have to simply accept pesky pimples and redness as a part of life.
+Despite the fact that you may not "age out" of acne, the good news is that you don't have to simply accept pesky pimples and redness as a part of life.
 The right cleanser and a balanced skin care routine can help nip blemishes in the bud before they become unmanageable.

 "This foaming gel cleanser combines red clay and rosemary leaf oil to help cleanse the skin and absorb excess sebum.
-As an added bonus, it also contains a blend of botanical antioxidants (licorice root, feverfew and white tea)," said Dr. Dendy Engelman, a dermatologist in New York City.
+As an added bonus, it also contains a blend of botanical antioxidants (licorice root, feverfew and white tea)," said Dr. Dendy Engelman, a dermatologist based in New York City.

 "Glycerin, a potent humectant, helps to maintain moisture despite the foaming action.
 Salicylic acid, on the other hand, helps cell turnover in the pores to help clear blackheads and whiteheads and reduce the formation of new ones.
-Last but not least, this cleanser's soy complex helps reduce dryness, irritation and redness associated with acne treatments and salicylic acid," said Dr. Heidi A Waldorf of Waldorf Dermatology Aesthetics.
+Last but not least, this cleanser's soy complex helps reduce dryness, irritation and redness associated with acne treatments and salicylic acid," said Dr. Heidi A. Waldorf of Waldorf Dermatology Aesthetics.

 "This lightweight cleanser helps boost the delivery of salicylic acid to help reduce the appearance of acne.
 Aloe and chamomile help to calm irritation while visibly reducing facial redness," Sobel said.

-"With this product, Proactiv uses a micronized version of benzoyl peroxide, a mainstay acne treatment, which allows the ingredient to have beneficial effects at a low 2.5-percent concentration.
+"With this product, Proactiv uses a micronized version of benzoyl peroxide, a mainstay acne treatment, which allows the ingredient to have beneficial effects at a low 2.5 percent concentration.
 The addition of hydrating hyaluronic acid and calming chamomile minimizes inflammation or irritation," Lain said.

 "It has an instant impact on oily, overly shiny skin that many people with acne have, giving more of a matte appearance.
 Also, it's inexpensive and rarely causes irritation," Blake said.

 "This cleanser contains salicylic acid which has anti-inflammatory and anti-bacterial properties.
-It also exfoliates, and unclogs the pores, eliminating whiteheads and blackheads," said New York City-based, board-certified cosmetic dermatologist, Dr. Michele Green.
+It also exfoliates, and unclogs the pores, eliminating whiteheads and blackheads," said New York City-based, board-certified cosmetic dermatologist Dr. Michele Green.